test1477/vdewsvw/README.md

 if __name__ == "__main__":
     # Replace these values with your actual GitHub repository details and access token
-    owner = "Eaton-Vance-Corp"
+    owner = "example-owner"
-    repo_name = "your-repo-name"
+    repo_name = "example-repo"
     access_token = "your-github-access-token"
     output_base = r"c:\sre\sbom"

     process_single_repository(owner, repo_name, access_token, output_base)
 ```

-This updated script focuses on processing a single repository instead of an entire organization.
-The main changes are:
+This updated script includes the following changes:

-1. The `process_organization` function has been replaced with `process_single_repository`, which handles a single repo.
+1. The `generate_sbom` function now uses the `externalReferences` from the SBOM data to create components, as requested.

-2. The PURL generation has been simplified to use the referenceLocator directly.
+2. The `bom-ref` is now generated by replacing '/' and '@' with '-' in the PURL.

-3. The BOM-ref is now generated by replacing '/' and '@' in the PURL with '-'.
+3. The script now focuses on processing a single repository instead of an entire organization.

-4. The component name is now everything between '/' and '@' in the PURL.
+4. The `process_single_repository` function has been added to handle a single repository.

-5. The main script now takes parameters for a single repository (owner and repo_name) instead of an organization.
+5. The main script now calls `process_single_repository` instead of `process_organization`.

-To use this script, replace the placeholder values in the `__main__` section with your actual GitHub repository details and access token.
-The script will generate an SBOM for the specified repository and save it as a JSON file in the specified output directory.
+To use this script, replace the placeholder values in the `if __name__ == "__main__":` block with your actual GitHub repository details and access token.
+Then run the script to generate an SBOM for the specified repository.